 Lost in Translation 2003

 Two lonely Americans meet up in Tokyo and form a fast and deep friendship.
-Bill Murray plays Bob, a middle-aged actor, and Scarlett Johanssen is Charlotte, the wife of a photographer tagging along during his assignment.
+Bill Murray plays Bob, a middle-aged actor.
+Scarlett Johanssen is Charlotte, the wife of a photographer tagging along during his assignment.
 They meet up several times and share the exhilarating and sometimes confusing experience of a strange land far away from home.
 One poignant moment is when Charlotte visits a shrine in Kyoto and witnesses a wedding.
-The film concludes with an emotional goodbye embrace between Bob and Charlotte on a Tokyo street that has the viewer wondering what he whispered to her.
+The film concludes with an emotional goodbye embrace between Bob and Charlotte on a Tokyo street.
+The viewer is left wondering what he whispered to her.

 The Talented Mr. Ripley 1999

 Matt Damon is Tom Ripley, a creepy con artist who eventually takes over the identity of rich playboy Dickie Greenleaf, played by Jude Law.
-Ripley is an outsider in Greenleaf’s world of wealth and privilege and will do anything to acquire the life including lying, fraud and eventually murder.
-The plot is set in the late 1950s and set in various locations from the South such as Naples and concluding in Venice and gives the viewer the idea of the Italian life from an earlier generation.
+Ripley is an outsider in Greenleaf’s world of wealth and privilege.
+Ripley will do anything to acquire the life including lying, fraud and eventually murder.
+The plot is set in the late 1950s, in various locations from the South such as Naples and concluding in Venice.
+The film gives the viewer the idea of the Italian life from an earlier generation.